nicogis/DevartXAF/README.md

    - Located in the `BusinessObjects` folder of the module created by the wizard.

 4. **Create a new Devart EF Core model file.**
-   - In the same `BusinessObjects` folder:
+   - In the same `BusinessObjects` folder or other folder:
      - Right-click > Add > New Item
      - Choose: `Data` or `ASP.NET Core > Data`
      - Select: **Devart EF Core Model**